West Midlands · Punjabi community · market traders and pop-up retail

 FAQs

-SumUp Solo or Tap to Pay on iPhone on SumUp is the strongest fit for market traders and pop-up retail in Birmingham (Handsworth and Soho Road) in 2026.
-No-contract economics, low hardware cost, 4G connectivity, fast battery turn-around for full event days.
+SumUp Solo or Tap to Pay on iPhone on SumUp is the strongest fit for market traders and pop-up retail in Birmingham (Handsworth and Soho Road) in 2026, on the balance of rate, contract and the way the trade takes payments.
+See "Our pick" above for the full reasoning.

 What watch-outs apply to market traders and pop-up retail in Birmingham (Handsworth and Soho Road)?